Brewery – Braxton

 This delicious beer is dominated by black raspberry overtones with fresh chocolate and a very slight roast in the finish that every great milk stout should have.
 A reasonable addition of lactose makes this a slightly sweeter stout, just like your favorite ice cream.

-The Cincinnati craft beer hype machine threw itself into full on overdrive this winter when the news of this beer first started coming out.
-This city loves Graeter’s, and I think that you know by now that it loves it’s beer as well.
+The Cincinnati craft beer hype machine threw itself into full-on overdrive in the winter of 2017 when the news of this beer first started coming out.
+This city loves Graeter’s, and I think that you know by now that it loves its beer as well.
 Combine the two and a black hole cracks open, and everyone goes freaking insane.

-The Graeter’s family teamed up with the Braxton Brewing family to collaborate on this beer, which uses the same ingredients that are used to make the now famous Black Raspberry Chip flavor of Graeter’s Ice Cream.
-The Ice Cream company has been around in 1870, and I’m sure that when those first scoops of Graeter’s were produced they had no idea that it would eventually become the inspiration for a beer.
+The Graeter’s family teamed up with the Braxton Brewing family to collaborate on this beer, which uses the same ingredients that are used to make the now-famous Black Raspberry Chip flavor of Graeter’s Ice Cream.
+The Ice Cream company has been around since 1870, and I’m sure that when those first scoops of Graeter’s were produced they had no idea that it would eventually become the inspiration for a beer.

 Braxton was inspired, though.
-They used the Black Raspberry puree from Oregon’s Wilamette Valley, coupled with gourmet bittersweet chocolate chips to craft a dark creamy milk stout that is really one of a kind.
-The can release at the brewery in early February might have been the biggest event that the brewery has seen to date, with ice cream and beer fans lining up down the street to try to get in the brewery doors to snag a four pack and pint of this.
+They used the Black Raspberry puree from Oregon’s Willamette Valley, coupled with gourmet bittersweet chocolate chips to craft a dark creamy milk stout that is really one of a kind.
+The can release at the brewery in early February of 2017 was probably the biggest event that the brewery had seen to date, with ice cream and beer fans lining up down the street to try to get in the brewery doors to snag a four-pack and pint of this.

 My Thoughts On Braxton Graeter’s Black Raspberry Chocolate Chip Milk Stout